Hong Kong's embattled leader falls short on housing promises

 The government, which forecasts Hong Kong will need to build one new town that would house roughly 600,000 people per decade over the next 30 years, has pledged to provide 480,000 flats in the next decade and has identified about 150 parcels of land for potential residential use.

 But critics say Leung's housing policy is seen to only benefit the city's powerful developers.
-The government has sold 73 residential sites to more than 40 developers since 2012, including Asia's richest man Li Ka-shing's Cheung Kong Holdings Ltd and Hong Kong's largest developer, Sun Hung Kai Properties Ltd.
+The government has sold 73 residential sites to more than 40 developers since 2012, including Asia's richest man Li Ka-shing's Cheung Kong Holdings Ltd (0001.HK) and Hong Kong's largest developer, Sun Hung Kai Properties Ltd (0016.HK).

 UNDERGROUND CITIES, MAN-MADE ISLANDS?